 Introduction

-This is the first unit in our Senior year.
+This is the first unit in our Senior year, Reflections.
 During the unit, we learned how to express ourselves and identify our core values through different mediums.
 In Digital Media, we still learned how to use different softwares like Adobe and done projects like personal mandalas, art curations, and our core values.
-In English, we’re making our own stories and creating our own worlds through story, conflict, and depth.
+In English, we were making our own worlds through story, conflict, and depth.
 And finally, in Animation, we’ve used 3D softwares like Autodesk Maya and Zbrush for the first time and are trying to learn about how to use them.

 Art Curation for Personal Museum